toralf/tinderbox/README.md

     net-p2p/bitcoind
     EOF

-"STOP" can be used instead "INFO" to stop the image at that point, the text will become the subject of an email.
+*STOP* can be used instead *INFO* to stop the image at that point, the following text will become the subject of an email.

 ### misc
 The script *update_backlog.sh* feeds repository updates into the file *backlog.upd* of each image. *retest.sh* is used to undo any package specific (mask) changes to portage files and to schedule an emerge of the package afterwards. *logcheck.sh* is a helper to notify about non-empty log file(s).